 Soucebooks, 2012; $14.99

-With Maria Goodin's debut, From the Kitchen of Half Truth, we move from reality into the realm of fiction—and almost into fantasy.
-Goodin's Nutmeg May remembers nothing of her early childhood, yet knows she was born five minutes underdone and caught in a frying pan—or so her mother says.
+With Maria Goodin’s debut, ”From, we move from reality into the realm of fiction—and almost into fantasy.
+Goodin’s Nutmeg May remembers nothing of her early childhood, yet knows she was born five minutes underdone and caught in a frying pan—or so her mother says.
 Meg is now 21 and a student of genetics, a subject she loves for its grounding in fact.
-Meg is weary of her mother's earnest but “ridiculous fantasies” and annoyed with her mother's obsessive cooking for no one in particular.
+Meg is weary of her mother’s earnest but “ridiculous fantasies” and annoyed with her mother’s obsessive cooking for no one in particular.
 Meg wants the truth about her past.

 When her mother falls terminally ill, however, Meg learns to reckon the allure of fact with the power of story and fantasy.
 Growing thin with illness, Meg’s mother insists that she is fine, just a little tired.
 Meg urges her to accept the diagnosis and to renounce the lies that have shaped their lives.

 “I haven’t been very honest with you,” her mother agrees.
 No, there wasn’t a cow beside the cot in their tiny Tottenham flat.
 “That was never an option,” her mother capitulates.
 It was, in fact, a goat; Meg was lactose intolerant.

 Meg realizes how fervently her mother clings to these stories and decides to unearth the truth herself.
 Her boyfriend, a physicist and über-realist, incites Meg to follow every lead and ruthlessly strip her mother’s stories of their fantasy.
 But Ewan, a newly hired gardener who brews herbal teas and spouts Greek mythology, prompts Meg (and readers) to think deeper: What purpose do these stories serve?